-Even as a young child, I knew the importance of taking vitamin C for your health.
-I remember eating chewable vitamin c tablets that we’d buy at the health food store.
+Even as a young child, I knew the importance of taking a vitamin C supplement and eating vitamin c rich foods for your health.
+I remember eating chewable vitamin c tablets with bioflavonoids that we’d buy at the health food store.
 Like many families we went through cycles of healthier eating, but vitamin C was always a staple regardless.

 He also taught me about the cleansing properties of Magnesium but didn’t give me fair warning before I drank an entire bottle he gave me because it tasted so good, but that’s a different story for a different time.

-Teaser alert, both vitamin C and magnesium, when the dosage exceeds your personal threshold, will cause frequent trips to the bathroom.
+Teaser alert, both vitamin C and magnesium, when the dosage exceeds your personal threshold (aka your bowel tolerance), will cause frequent trips to the bathroom.
 Lessons I learned the hard way, thanks Dad.

-Vitamin C (aka ascorbic acid) is known for its anti-aging, immune boosting, and mineral absorption properties.
-In high doses, it becomes an ascorbic acid flush, a powerful cleansing agent, protecting the body from chemical toxins and infection.
+Vitamin C (aka ascorbic acid not to be confused with l-ascorbate) is known for its anti-aging, immune boosting, and mineral absorption properties.
+In high doses, scientists have found it becomes an ascorbic acid flush, a powerful cleansing agent, protecting the body from chemical toxins and infection.

 Benefits of a Vitamin C Flush